Guidelines and Resources for the Implementation Phase of Consulting

 Projects can get stuck for a variety of reasons, for example, if the overall situation changes, people succumb to burnout, key people leave the organization, the relationship between the consultant and client changes, or people refuse to implement action plans.
 If the implementation of the plans gets stalled, then you might cycle back to an earlier phase in the consulting in order to update and restart the change management project.

-- Guidelines and Resources for Termination Phase of Consulting
+- Guidelines and Resources for the Termination Phase of Consulting

 - Overview of the Field of Organization Development